AndieWill510/AnotherOption/Options/084-good-help-has-to-be-good.md

 Help that respects your body.

-Help that understands Autism, trauma, identity, fear, grief, and dignity may all be in the same room.
+Help that understands ADHD, Autism, trauma, identity, fear, grief, and dignity may all be in the same room.

 Help that takes serious symptoms seriously without turning you into only symptoms.